• Skip to primary navigation

 Whisk the eggs and milk together, then whisk in the yeast mixture.

-Use a wooden spoon to beat in the yeast and milk mixture, and melted butter
+Use a wooden spoon to beat the yeast and milk mixture, and melted butter into the flour.

 Continue beating until the dough is creamy, and thoroughly blended.